svivek/structured-prediction/projects.md

    4. What did you learn?
    5. Results (or for theoretical project, proofs)
    6. If you had much more time, how would you continue the project?
+   7. If your project had two members, your report should explain what each of you did.

    Each of these components will be equally weighted in the report grade.